Hussien-K11/Simple-SIEM-Simulation/README.md

 **Analyst Note:**
 I built this rule to simulate brute-force login detection using Event ID 4625.
 I tested several thresholds and decided that five failures in two minutes was aggressive enough to catch real threats without overwhelming the SOC with noise.
 It taught me how to group events by host and time to simulate basic correlation — a key skill in detection engineering and alert tuning.

+**Operational Use Case:**
+Helps SOC analysts detect brute-force attempts against Windows systems, especially in RDP or SMB login scenarios.

+**Test Data Notes:**
+Test data shows the rule correctly did not fire on clean logs.
+A synthetic IOC was injected to demonstrate detection.

 **Framework Reference:**
 - **MITRE ATT&CK T1110.001** – Password Guessing